xcherpeng/Mr_Hippocampus/README.md

-# Mr_Hippocampus: Designing A Ball Collecting Robot Using Machine Learning
+# Mr_Hippocampus: Designing A Ball Collecting Robot in Unity

 ## Problem
 For our final COGS 300 project, our task was to design a robot using machine learning to compete in a class-wide tournament.
 In each round, two opposing robots would compete